DJam98/PlayerOneNowPlaying/README.md

 #### Changing the songs

 To change the songs and segments, head to the 'info.js' and change the segments and songs to what's on today!

+## Contrbutions

+If you'd like to help improve some of the features of this project, or you find bugs, please either create an issue (or if you have a solution create a pull request)!

+If you're creating a pull request, please clearly explain what you're modifying because I am by no means the best coder on the planet.

+## Libaries

+The project is currently running on the p5 JavaScript libary.